-Questions in this form are derived from the CORSIA emissions unit eligibility criteria (EUC) and any Guidelines for Criteria Interpretation introduced in Section I (above).
-To help inform the programme's completion of this form, each question includes the paragraph number for its corresponding criterion or guideline that can be found in Appendix A "Supplementary Information for Assessment of Emissions Unit Programmes".
+Questions in this form align with the questions included in the application for TAB's annual assessment, and are derived from the CORSIA emissions unit eligibility criteria (EUC) and any Guidelines for Criteria Interpretation.
+Each question includes the paragraph number for its corresponding criterion or guideline that can be found in Appendix A "Supplementary Information for Assessment of Emissions Unit Programmes".

-Application Form completion
+Re-application Form completion

+Any programme that submitted its application(s) in previous assessment cycles and would like to apply in 2023 for TAB assessment must fill out this Re-application form.
+(Programmes that have never applied for TAB assessment are invited to instead use the Application form, which is designed for first-time applicants.)
 The programme is expected to respond to all questions in this application form at the time of application submission.
-TAB cannot initiate its assessment of applications in which this information is not provided in full as requested in this section.
-Failure to provide complete information may result in delays to the application's assessment.
+TAB cannot initiate its assessment in which this information is not provided in full as requested in this section.
+Failure to provide complete information may result in delays to the assessment process.

-A "complete" response involves three components: 1) a written summary response; 2) supporting evidence; and 3) programme revisions, where an applicant is considering or undertaking revisions to a programme procedure in question.
+A "complete" response involves three components: 1) a written summary response, 2) supporting evidence, 3) planned programme revisions, and 4) updates and changes to programme procedures since the previous application/approval.

-- a) Written summary responses: The programme is encouraged to construct written summary responses in a manner that provides for general comprehension of the given programme procedure, independent of supporting evidence.
+- Written summary responses: The programme is encouraged to construct written summary responses in a manner that provides for general comprehension of the given programme procedure, independent of supporting evidence.
 TAB will confirm each response in the supplementary evidence provided by the programme.
-Please note that written summary responses should be provided in all cases-supporting evidence (described in c) below) should not be considered as an alternative to a complete summary response. - b) Supporting evidence: Most questions in this form request evidence of programme procedures or programme elements.
+Please note that written summary responses should be provided in all cases-supporting evidence (described in c) below) should not be considered as an alternative to a complete summary response. - 2) Supporting evidence: Most questions in this form request evidence of programme procedures or programme elements.
 Such evidence may be found in programme standards, requirements, or guidance documents; templates; programme website or registry contents; or in some cases, in specific methodologies.
 To help manage file size, the programme should limit supporting documentation to that which directly substantiates the programme's statements in this form.
-Regarding such requests for evidence, programmes are expected to substantiate their responses in any of these ways (in order of preference): - a. web links to supporting documentation included along with the written summary response to each given question; with instructions for finding the relevant information within the linked source (i.e. identifying the specific text, paragraph(s), or section(s) where TAB can find evidence of the programme procedure(s) in question); - b. copying/pasting information directly into this form (no character limits) along with the written summary response;

-c. attaching supporting documentation to this form at the time of submission, with instructions for finding the relevant information within the attached document(s);
+Regarding such requests for evidence, programmes are expected to substantiate their responses in any of these ways (in order of preference):

+- a) web links to supporting documentation included along with the written summary response to each given question; with instructions for finding the relevant information within the linked source (i.e. identifying the specific text, paragraph(s), or section(s) where TAB can find evidence of the programme procedure(s) in question); - b) copying/pasting information directly into this form (no character limits) along with the written summary response; - c) attaching supporting documentation to this form at the time of submission, with instructions for finding the relevant information within the attached document(s);